 Then, when we decide to get rid of the items, it feels as if we are losing them all over again, we can’t possibly go through that again, and we become enslaved to the emotions we don’t want to face.

 If we grieve genuinely, we eventually come to accept life in these imperfect terms.

 It doesn’t matter how long it has been, or if you think “that’s water under the bridge.”
 You have to feel those feelings before you can move on and find healing.

 Accepting life’s seasons

-It is similar in all the sentimental things we have to sort, whether they are drawings from the children, baby clothes, or collage text books and notes.
+It is similar in all the sentimental things we have to sort, whether they are drawings the children made, baby clothes, or college textbooks and notes.

 The past is not the present

-We have a wonderful ability to remember the good things.
+We have an incredible ability to remember the good things.
 When we think back to when our babies were small, we think of the fuzzy head resting under our chin, we think of the little eyes that lite up when they saw us and the little arms that came running to mama whenever there was doubt.

 No matter what season you are in, there is joy to be found.
 Holding onto the past makes the present joy much more difficult to see and embrace.

 - Decluttering Sentimental Items with the help of Emotional Processing